Digital Mission Engineering (DME): Hypersonics and EOIR (Part 2 of 4)

 Watch the following video.
 Then follow the steps below, which incorporate the systems and missions you work on (sample inputs provided).

-Opening a starter scenario
+Opening the starter scenario

 Choose one of the three methods below to open a starter scenario.